metalninja1001/SecureMeSSH_WEB/README.md

 ## SecureMeSSH_WEB
-This is the web app version of the securemessh python application.
+This is the web app version of the securemessh python3 application.
 The client can now be run in your web browser of choice.

 ## How to:
 - Ensure that you have python installed on the device you would like to run the client on.
 You may do so by following the this link : https://www.python.org/downloads/